aelij/spanify/docs/strings.md

 `ref struct`s such as `Span` can't be used in generic type parameters (since there's currently no way to prevent boxing), so if we want to base one string on another, we'll have to use `unsafe` code - a pointer.

 :warning: Be careful when using unsafe code - it could easily lead to memory corruption.
-Extensively cover such code with tests.
+Extensively cover it with tests.

 ```cs
 #pragma warning disable CS8500